 To keep things simple, we’ve compiled a list of the features that we think make Contentful stand out from the crowd of competitors as a leading enterprise content management platform:

 Contentful’s CDN takes good care of delivering content to your audience on Shopify around the clock.

 Flexible Content Models:

-With Contentful, there are no predefined content models which means that businesses can create their unique content models for their establishment.
+With the Contentful enterprise content management platform, there are no predefined content models which means that businesses can create unique content models for their establishment.

-Tested to achieve the best results, Contentful offers its users a beautiful and simple user interface.
+Tested to achieve the best results, Contentful's enterprise content management platform offers its users a beautiful and simple user interface.
 We think that it’s fair to say that the platform cares deeply about author experience and an uncluttered UI is just one of the areas where this can be seen.

-However, to create a website with Contentful, users will either have to code content themselves and load this via Contentful’s API or the choice of working with an agency or freelance developer is always possible.
+However, to create a website with Contentful's enterprise content management platform, users on Shopifywill either have to code content themselves and load this via Contentful’s API or the choice of working with an agency or freelance developer is always possible.

 As contentful is an enterprise content management platform, businesses can update the content of their website, mobile app or any other platform that displays content, but it’s important to understand that while users will need to code to create a website, content can be created and organised without the use of code.